Creating your first AI-powered synthetic dataset takes very little effort.

 To set up a new job, you first need to upload a subject table.
 A subject is an entity or individual whose privacy you are going to protect.
 This table further contains their features, such as their height, gender, place of residence, or income.

-In addition, you can also choose to upload an event table if you want to synthesize the behaviors of these subjects.
+In addition, you can also choose to upload a linked table if you want to synthesize the behaviors of these subjects.
 This may include historical activities, transactional records, and customer journeys.

 To help you along, we created two datasets for you: